-Sofia is a junior at CHS, and this is her second year on the Globe staff.
-She started Globe because she is interested in writing and exploring different issues within the Clayton...
+Sofia is a senior and is Editor-In-Chief of the Globe this year.
+She started Globe because she is interested in writing and exploring different issues in the Clayton community....

 CHS receptionist Roz McCoy is retiring after 22 years.